percona/pmm/docs/pmm-upgrade/index.md

-# About PMM server upgrade
+# About PMM Server upgrade

 !!! caution alert alert-warning "Important"
     Upgrade the PMM Server before you upgrade the PMM Client.